code-newbies/trello_newsletter/README.md

 `$ git clone https://github.com/code-newbies/trello_newsletter.git`

+#### Updating the Project
+Updates to the project will be done in the master branch.
+It is recommended to run a `git pull` command from your terminal to make sure your local copy of the project is updated.
+The steps are:

+`$ git checkout master` - (to make sure you're working in the master branch) `$ git pull origin master`- (to update your local repo)

 #### Set API Keys
 Next is setting up your environment variables.
 Your environment variables will store your secret API key's.
 We need two sets of API key's to get this working; Trello and Mailchimp.